 The claim handler will assign a claim number and a claims adjuster.

 Write this number down as it will be very important throughout the entire process.
 It may take several days to obtain the name and contact information of your adjuster.
 Be sure to ask for his or her cell phone or direct contact number when he or she calls to schedule the inspection meeting.
 Contact your Integrity Roofing and Painting, LLC representative and provide the adjuster’s name, contact info and appointment time.
 Your insurance company may ask you to meet with multiple contractors and gather three estimates.
 You could invest your time assisting the insurance company in getting the lowest price.
 The result is the insurance company keeps the savings.
 You get a cheaper roof!
-Integrity will negotiate with the insurance carrier for a fair insurance re-roof settlement.
+Integrity will discuss with the insurance carrier a fair insurance re-roof settlement.
 You will get the highest quality roof system with Integrity Roofing and Painting, LLC.